 In a series of SUEUAA working papers, the team will focus on overarching themes (environment, policy, gender, migration, and the economy), and show the similarities and differences across the different study cities in terms of the capacity of the University to respond to these city-wide issues.
 The second paper focuses on the role of Universities in environmental resilience in cities.

-Each working paper is a collaborative process, and is co-authored by academics in at least three cities.The first paper is co-authored by Neil Burnside (University of Glasgow), Nickey Janse van Rensberg (University of Johannesburg), Heriel Moshi (University of Dar-es-Salaam), Kamal Ketuly and Sizar Abid Mohammad (University of Duhok), Nematollah Azizi (University of Kurdistan), and Felipe Ronald Argamosa (Technological University of the Philippines).
+Each working paper is a collaborative process, and is co-authored by academics in at least three cities.The second paper is co-authored by Lavinia Hirsu (University of Glasgow), Zenaida Reyes (Philippine Normal University), Kamal Aziz Ketuly and Sizar Abid Mohammad (University of Duhok), Nematollah Azizi (University of Kurdistan) and Mpoki Mwaikokeysa (University of Dar-es-Salaam).